 Inspired by Byron’s unique natural setting and casual way of life, Jonson Lane will provide an exciting mix of residential apartments and laneway style retail.

-Anchored by an open central courtyard and dynamic laneway with walls and floors of green, the precinct has been conceived to foster dynamic human exchange.
+Anchored by an open central courtyard and laneway, the precinct has been conceived to foster dynamic human exchange.

-With the new Byron Bay bypass entering the township at Jonson Lane, at the southern end of Byron Bay’s main street Jonson Street, we are positioned at the gateway to the CBD.
+With the new Byron Bay bypass entering the township at Jonson Lane, at the southern end of Jonson Street, we are positioned at the gateway to the CBD.